iltumio/Satellite/README.md

 ## Code Quality

+## Documentation & Style Guide
 Satellite is intended to be built by the community.
 PLEASE document all new methods with JSDoc clearly so that future developers can pick up and improve Satellite rapidly.
 We also use the Standard.js style guide.
 Maintain this style guide wherever possible.

+### Single File Components
+If a single file component exceeds 150 lines please split it into a three file component.

 ## Testing